cread/ecks/README.md

 # Ecks

-A simple way to get data out of a remote machine using SNMP without having to deal with a single MIB or OID.
+In the original Men in Black comics, an agent named Ecks went rogue and wanted to eliminate the MiB.
+This little Python library has a similar aim...

-The goal of Ecks is simple - make it really easy to get get any data from an SNMP service.
+Ecks provides a simple way to get data out of a remote machine using SNMP without having to deal with a single MIB or OID.

 Ecks is made up of a core class that will collect data via SNMP, and a set of plugins that contain the OID and the code needed to